dchambers/dchambers.github.io/_posts/articles/2015-11-07-databases-are-dead.md

 Points of interest:

   * We currently build databases around the current state of some data, but the most important information is the original set of events that led to that state.
-  * Databases should just be a series of cascading materialized views built from the original events.
+  * Databases should just be a set of materialized views built from the original events.
+  * With functional reactive programming, one can view the domain logic, the view, the DOM, and the browser's video memory as a pipeline of dependent materialized views flowing a stream of live updates from the databases materialized view(s).

 ### The Value of Values with Rich Hickey